jameswong3388/AE_Logs_Analyzer/README.md

 ## Setup

 1. Clone the repository
-2. Create and activate a virtual environment:
+2. Create and activate a virtual environment (Optional):
    ```
    python -m venv .venv
    source .venv/bin/activate  # On Windows, use `.venv\Scripts\activate`